jssmith/stressisolation/README.md

 Less surprisingly, Oracle, PostgreSQL, and DB2 all exhibit the anomaly under less stringent (READ COMMITTED) isolation settings.
 MySQL, as tested, does not support snapshot isolation and so exhibits no anomalies.

-Note that this seeks to assess measures consistency, not to performance in terms of throughput or response time.
+Note that this test seeks to evaluate consistency, not to performance in terms of throughput or response time.
 Thus, this code does not assess the main benefit of snapshot isolation, which is to make the database faster.

 # Running the Tests #